ericwill/che-php-base/README.md

 # che-php-base
-Base image to be used for the PHP devfile.
+Base image to be used for the PHP devfile and also a GH action playground.